merenlab/merenlab.org/data/ecophylo-ribosomal-proteins/index.md

 authors: [matt]
 ---

-**The purpose of this page** is to provide access to reproducible data products that underlie our key findings in the study "**Ribosomal protein phylogeography offers quantitative insights into the efficacy of genome-resolved surveys of microbial communities**" by Matt Schechter et al.
+**The purpose of this page** is to provide access to reproducible data products that underlie our key findings from two studies by Matt Schechter et al. including: "**Quantitative insights into the efficacy of genome-resolved surveys of microbial communities through ribosomal protein phylogeography and EcoPhylo**" and "**Contemporary genome collections massively under-represent microbial diversity in marine systems**".

+This reproducible workflow begins with "**Quantitative insights into the efficacy of genome-resolved surveys of microbial communities through ribosomal protein phylogeography and EcoPhylo**" which introduces the development and benchmarking of the [anvi'o EcoPhylo workflow](https://anvio.org/help/main/workflows/ecophylo/) using ribosomal proteins to evaluate genome recovery from microbial communities.
+The latter half of the document will document the reproducbile workflow for "**Contemporary genome collections massively under-represent microbial diversity in marine systems**" which applies the [EcoPhylo workflow](https://anvio.org/help/main/workflows/ecophylo/) and ribosomal proteins to the global surface ocean.
+If you would like to skip directly to "**Contemporary genome collections massively under-represent microbial diversity in marine systems**" then click [here](#contemporary-genome-collections-under-represent-microbial-diversity-in-marine-systems).

 {:.notice}
 If you have any questions and/or if you are unable to find an important piece of information here, please feel free to leave a comment down below, send an e-mail to [us]({{ site.url }}/people/), or get in touch with us through Discord:

 {% include _join-anvio-discord.html %}

+## Quantitative insights into the efficacy of genome-resolved surveys of microbial communities through ribosomal protein phylogeography and EcoPhylo

 <div class="pub_float">
 <div class="altmetric-embed" data-badge-type="donut" data-doi="10.1101/2025.01.15.633187"></div>
 <div class="__dimensions_badge_embed__" data-doi="10.1101/2025.01.15.633187" data-hide-zero-citations="true" data-legend="hover-bottom" data-style="small_circle"></div>
-    <span class="pub-title"><a href="https://doi.org/10.1101/2025.01.15.633187" target="_new">Ribosomal protein phylogeography offers quantitative insights into the efficacy of genome-resolved surveys of microbial communities</a></span>
+    <span class="pub-title"><a href="https://doi.org/10.1101/2025.01.15.633187" target="_new">Quantitative insights into the efficacy of genome-resolved surveys of microbial communities through ribosomal protein phylogeography and EcoPhylo </a></span>
     <span class="pub-authors"><span class="pub-member-author" title="An official member of the lab at the time of publication">Schechter MS</span>, <span class="pub-member-author" title="An official member of the lab at the time of publication">Trigodet F</span>, <span class="pub-member-author" title="An official member of the lab at the time of publication">Veseli I</span>, <span class="pub-member-author" title="An official member of the lab at the time of publication">Miller SE</span>, <span class="pub-member-author" title="An official member of the lab at the time of publication">Klein ML</span>, <span class="pub-member-author" title="An official member of the lab at the time of publication">Sever M</span>, Maignien L, <span class="pub-collaborator-author" title="A key collaborator of the lab at the time of publication">Delmont TO</span>, Light SH<sup>‡</sup>, <span class="pub-member-author" title="An official member of the lab at the time of publication">Eren AM<sup>‡</sup></span></span>
     <span class="pub-co-first-authors"><sup>‡</sup>Co-senior authors</span>
     <div class="pub-info">